chevp/cryo-build-lab-tools/README.md

 **Consolidated Angular multi-tool application for Cryo Build Lab**

-This is a modern Angular 17 standalone-component application that consolidates all Arctic development tools into a single, cohesive web application with proper routing and state management.
+This is an application that consolidates all Cryo development tools into a single, cohesive web application with proper routing and state management.

 ## Features